Application Deadline: Second Friday in February

 - The master’s program is encouraged to review the credentials of a prospective dual degree student before writing the letter of support.
 To this end, the Graduate School will furnish upon request the materials that were submitted at the time of application to the Ph.D. program.

-- Students participating in the concurrent degree program are expected to fulfill all the duties associated with their normal course of study in the doctoral program.
-This includes, in particular, the standard contributions to teaching and research through TA and RA positions.
+- Students participating in the OGE degree program are expected to fulfill all the duties associated with their normal course of study in the doctoral program.
+This includes, in particular, the minimum contributions to teaching and research through TA and RA positions.

 - Master’s programs in Integrative Studies (see Graduate School Handbook, page 12) are possible, but require additional approval by the Graduate Council.
 Please contact the Associate Dean for Academic Affairs to arrange this.

-- No more than 2 courses can be counted for both the Ph.D. and the master’s degree.
+- No more than two courses can be counted for both the Ph.D. and the master’s degree.

 - It will not be possible to take undergraduate courses below the 1000 level with the goal of attaining prerequisites required for the master’s program.